Blog post

 • And much more

-You can integrate it into your existing or new Angular projects with a couple of steps.
+You can integrate it into your existing or new Angular projects in a couple of steps.

 In recent Angular setups, especially when creating a new project, you might notice there isn’t an assets directory created by default.
 This is often due to changes in Angular’s project structure in newer versions.
 If you don’t have this directory, create it under src: